-Our video production services are for clients big and small, however we do have with an affinity for those working to create a more positive impact on the world.
+Our video production services are for clients big and small, however we do have an affinity for those working to create a positive impact on the world.

-Our core ethos is the promotion of the UN's Sustainable Development Goals and the transition to a circular economy.
+Our core ethos is the promotion of the UN's Sustainable Development Goals (SDGs) and the transition to a circular economy.
 This means that we do everything we can to boost the transition to a sustainable world.

-Our clients are museums, charities, social start-ups, tech start-ups (ed tech, health tech and whatnot) as well as the public, medical & heritage sectors.
+Our clients are museums, charities, social enterprises, tech start-ups (in education, health and whatnot) as well as the public, medical & heritage sectors.
 Currently, two-thirds of our clients directly support the SDGs through their activities.